 During this period Pollack’s band began to evolve a new way of playing foxtrot rhythm, stressing all four beats of the bar more or less equally rather than the heavy two-beat feel popular at the time.
 Benny’s brother, bassist Harry Goodman, later recalled: “That rhythm you hear […] we created it.
 Every band was marking two […] but we played four.
 I played four on the tuba, and Pollack did it on his bass drum.
 And it worked.”
 Pollack’s bass drum can be clearly heard marking four on the floor on ‘Memphis Blues’ at various points – during the theme (0:29) under the alto solo (1:16) and behind Goodman’s clarinet (1:53).
 This move away from two- and towards four-in-a-bar rhythm – the foundation of Swing – comes a good year or two earlier than a number of other notable bands credited with making that breakthrough.

-Pollack, meanwhile, had bigger ambitions, and in 1928 decided to join many of his peers and head East, moving operations to New York City, and after a period of ‘scuffling’ on the East Coast, in September scored a plum residency at the Park Central Hotel and began a lucrative working relationship with agent and impresario Irving Mills, who aside from having a finger and toe in nearly every musical pie in New York was also Duke Ellington’s manager.
-As well as making a string of records for Mills under a whole host of pseudonyms, the regular Pollack band also began recording again, for Victor.
-The band was now stuffed with talent – possibly the dance band most resplendent with excellent hot soloists at the time aside from Ellington’s – and the shows at the Park Central became a hot ticket, bringing the fire and swing of Chicago jazz to an adoring new public.
+Pollack, meanwhile, had bigger ambitions, and in 1928 decided to join many of his peers and head East, moving operations to New York City.
+After a brief period of ‘scuffling’ on the East Coast, in September he scored a plum residency at the Park Central Hotel and began a lucrative working relationship with agent and impresario Irving Mills, who aside from having a finger and toe in nearly every musical pie in New York was also Duke Ellington’s manager.
+As well as making a string of records for Mills under a whole host of pseudonyms, the regular Pollack band also began recording again, this time for Victor.
+The band was now stuffed with talent – possibly the dance band most resplendent with excellent hot soloists at the time on the East Coast aside from Ellington’s own – and the shows at the Park Central became a hot ticket, bringing the fire and swing of Chicago jazz to an adoring new public.
 Lead trumpet player Ruby Weinstein later remembered the band’s attitude to their nominal 2am finish time at the Park Central: “Just about that time Pollack would get behind the drums and with brushes alone give that band a drive that was just sensational.
 Never used sticks. […] it was something to hear and be part of.”
 However, as the record industry grew increasingly lucrative, executive control of leading bands’ output was exercised more strictly, and the records Pollack and his men cut in New York are often of only limited interest from a jazz purist’s point of view:

 “They wouldn’t let us record the stuff we were playing every night on the bandstand, stuff we knew sounded great […] we’d start out with the full band, then I’d play maybe two or three choruses, and Benny would play maybe fifteen or twenty, with Pollack on the drums, and those guys would get to swingin’ like mad.
 Also Pollack had a thing where he used the fly swatters [brushes] on the bass drum, and he and Benny would just go at it, playing chorus after chorus, just inspiring each other.” – Jimmy McPartland.